wiegerw/nerva/README.md

 The location of the oneAPI library must be set in the environment variable `ONEAPI_ROOT`, and the location of the Eigen library must be set in the environment variable `EIGENROOT`.
 Note that the default installation of Intel MKL will set `ONEAPI_ROOT` automatically.
-Also the file `libiomp5md.dll` must be installed.
+Also, the file `libiomp5md.dll` must be installed.
 It can be found in `%ONEAPI_ROOT%\compiler\latest\windows\redist\intel64_win\compiler\libiomp5md.dll`.
 The easiest way to install it is to copy it manually to the directory `C:\Windows\System32`.